multikernel/kerf/README.md

 `kerf` is a comprehensive multikernel management system designed to orchestrate and manage multiple kernel instances on a single host.
 Starting with advanced device tree compilation and validation, `kerf` provides the foundation for complete multikernel lifecycle management.

-Unlike standard tools that only perform basic format conversion, `kerf` understands multikernel semantics and **always validates** resource allocations, detects conflicts, and extracts instance-specific device trees from global configurations.
+Unlike standard tools that only perform basic format conversion, `kerf` understands multikernel semantics and **always validates** resource allocations and detects conflicts.
 The system is architected to evolve into a complete multikernel runtime environment.

 ## Vision & Roadmap